 Paid newsletters offer subscribers regular curated content delivered directly to their inboxes.
 These newsletters can cover various topics, from industry insights and market trends to personal finance tips or lifestyle advice.

-Platforms like Substack have popularized this model, allowing writers and content creators to set up and monetize their newsletters quickly.
+Platforms like Substack have popularized this model, allowing writers and content creators to quickly set up and monetize their newsletters.

 This format can position you as a trusted authority in your niche if your content is high quality and has a unique angle.

-This boost to your authority can open up many opportunities for offerings such as courses, workshops, and community memberships.
+In turn, this can open up opportunities for offerings such as courses, retreats, workshops, and community memberships.

 Who would this work for?